 A successful call setup in ISUP (see Figure 6.2.) starts with the Initial Address Message (IAM).
 IAM is a message type.
-In case of overlap sending, the caller side exchange may send the reminder of digits in Subsequent Address Messages (SAM) towards the callee.
+In case of overlap sending, the caller side exchange may send the reminder of digits in Subsequent Address Messages (SAM) towards the called party.
 If en-block sending is used, all digits are sent in the IAM.
 Voice path is built hop-by-hop on IAM in the backwards direction.
 In the forward direction the voice path must be broken at least in the originating exchange so that no bidirectional communication can take place prior to initiating charging.
-In practice SAM is not needed in mobile originated calls because the use of a handheld phone first has to select the number and only after that push the call button.
+In practice SAM is not needed in mobile originated calls because the user of a handheld phone first has to select the number and only after that push the call button.
 If the call originates from an analogue PSTN phone and the dialing plan assumes variable length phone numbers, SAMs are useful.
 They speed up the call setup.
 SAMs are of limited use, if the PSTN dialing plan is such that for each area code, the number of digits in a subscriber number is fixed.
 In that case, the originating exchange may as well be programmed to receive the required number of digits and send the IAM only when all digits have been received.
+Under Number Portability, the dialed digits are translated in an IN query issued by the originating exchange to an IN node.
+Consequently, in case of NP, SAMs in ISUP are not needed because ISUP signaling starts only after the IN query that has resulted in a fully routable number of the called subscriber.